 Capture email addresses early

 Remarketing is not just limited to your purchasing process and one important remarketing activity is to capture the email address before the web visitor initiates an order.
-The best place to start is your home page, which then gives you license to send your remarketing emails.
+The best place to start is your home page, which then gives you a license to send your remarketing emails.
 SwiftERM captures historic data on many visits for browsing and pre-order capture, which are immediately aligned with registration for use by SwiftERM when the email address is captured.

-By ensuring your email sign up field is above the fold, you will make it easier to capture the email address and increase your customer data within your CRM database.
+By ensuring your email sign up the field is above the fold, you will make it easier to capture the email address and increase your customer data within your CRM database.
 Offering incentives to sign up is also a great tactic such as offering something of value such as a free e-booklet or as Woman Within does, by offering a free shipping discount code for the first purchase.